Pegmode/3D-Hologram---NAIT-CMPE2965/docs/coordinateAlgorithm.md

 # Coordinate Translation Algorithm
-The hologram consists of a virtical circuit board rotating about a central axis.
+The hologram consists of a vertical circuit board rotating about a central axis.
 Therefore this requires translating a standard $(x,y,z)$ cartesian coordinate system to a $(\theta, r, h)$ cylindrical system.
 ## Math Description
 ### Definitions
 Given a 3D cartesian point $(x,y,z)$ and a cylindrical point $(\theta, r, h)$ on a cylinder where: